Snapchat safety: What parents need to know

 What is Snapchat's minimum age?

-Like many other social networks, the minimum age to use Snapchat is 13 years old.
-However, research shows that children under 13 do use the service.
+Like many other social networks and messaging apps, the minimum age to use Snapchat is 13 years old.
+Additionally, users aged 13-17 must have permission from a parent or legal guardian to use the app.

 If your child is interested in using social media but does not meet the age requirements, they face additional online risks.
 Until they reach the age minimum, consider these alternatives suitable for under-13s.